For me, it’s all about experimenting and enjoying the art process. I thrive on the journey that each new painting brings.

 - January 30, 2017: Creative Renewal class content released

 People often ask me how long I’ve been an artist.
-I remember sitting on our porch during a house-painting session when I was really little.
-I was too young to be of any help so my Mom gave me a bucket of water and a paintbrush and I “painted” our cement steps.
+I remember when I was very young sitting on our farmhouse porch during a house-painting session.
+I was too young to be of any help so my Mom gave me a bucket of water and a paintbrush and I “painted” our cement steps with water.

 I’ve been officially painting since 2002 but I think I always knew I was an artist.